vitessio/website/content/en/docs/22.0/reference/query-serving/metrics.md

 The new metrics include:

-- `Queries`: Tracks queries received at VTGate.
+- `QueryExecutions`: Tracks queries processed at VTGate.
 - `QueryRoutes`: Tracks the number of vttablets a query is routed to by VTGate.

 ## How to Use These Metrics for Optimization